fershad/fershad.com/src/writing/introducing-optimised-newsletter.md

 title: Introducing Optimised
 published: 2020/09/29
 archived: true
+archiveNote: >-
-archiveNote: After a couple of years, I decided to stop publishing the Optimised newsletter.
+  After a couple of years, I decided to stop publishing the Optimised newsletter.
 Instead, I'm publishing everything to this blog.
+permalink:  /writing/introducing-optimised-newsletter/
+summary: >-
+  Optimised is a fortnightly newsletter focused on the ways website performance and optimisation can help your customers, your business, and the planet.
 ---

 {% callout "Archived" %}